ahdbilal/Databricks-GPU-Serving-Examples/README.md

 - Ensure that you have MLflow 2.3+ (MLR 13.1 beta) installed.

-- This process requires GPU model serving to deploy the models.
+- Deployment requires GPU model serving.
 For more information on GPU model serving, contact the Databricks team.

 ## How to Use
 Clone this repository and navigate to the desired script file.
 Follow the instructions within the script to deploy the model, ensuring you meet the requirements listed above.